imsushant12/AWS-Notes/53_AWS_Amplify.md

 ### Advantages of AWS Amplify

 1. **Rapid Development**
-  - Simplifies frontend + backend integration.
+  - Simplifies frontend + backend integration
-  - Easy scaffolding of auth, APIs, and DB.
+  - Easy scaffolding of auth, APIs, and DB
 2. **Fully Managed Hosting**
-  - Automatic CI/CD from GitHub/GitLab/Bitbucket.
+  - Automatic CI/CD from GitHub/GitLab/Bitbucket
-  - Serverless scaling and HTTPS included.
+  - Serverless scaling and HTTPS included
 3. **Built-in Authentication**
-   - Powered by Amazon Cognito.
+   - Powered by Amazon Cognito
-   - Easy login/sign-up/social provider integration.
+   - Easy login/sign-up/social provider integration
 4. **Backend-as-a-Service (BaaS)**
-  - Configure GraphQL (AWS AppSync) or REST APIs.
+  - Configure GraphQL (AWS AppSync) or REST APIs
-  - Add Storage (S3), Databases (DynamoDB), Functions (Lambda).
+  - Add Storage (S3), Databases (DynamoDB), Functions (Lambda)
 5. **Multiple Environments Support**
-  - Seamlessly manage development, staging, and production.
+  - Seamlessly manage development, staging, and production
 6. **Integration with Frontend Frameworks**
-  - Supports React, Angular, Vue, Next.js, Flutter, iOS, Android, and more.
+  - Supports React, Angular, Vue, Next.js, Flutter, iOS, Android, and more

 ### Disadvantages of AWS Amplify

-1. **Limited Backend Flexibility** - Best suited for common use cases; advanced use cases may hit limits.
+1. **Limited Backend Flexibility** - Best suited for common use cases; advanced use cases may hit limits
-2. **Cost Escalation** - Free tier is generous, but prices grow with traffic & usage.
+2. **Cost Escalation** - Free tier is generous, but prices grow with traffic & usage
-3. **Learning Curve for AWS Ecosystem** - IAM, Cognito, and CLI can be confusing to beginners.
+3. **Learning Curve for AWS Ecosystem** - IAM, Cognito, and CLI can be confusing to beginners
-4. **Vendor Lock-in** - Apps are closely tied to AWS-specific services.
+4. **Vendor Lock-in** - Apps are closely tied to AWS-specific services
-5. **Slow Debugging for Some Services** - AppSync and Cognito errors can be cryptic without logging.
+5. **Slow Debugging for Some Services** - AppSync and Cognito errors can be cryptic without logging

 ### Use Cases
 - Web/mobile app with user authentication